Battle of the Saw

-The Battle of the Saw was the culminating battle of a campaign fought between a Carthaginian army led by Hamilcar Barca and a rebel force led by Spendius in 238BC in what is now northern Tunisia.
-Carthage was fighting a coalition of mutinous soldiers and rebellious African cities in the Mercenary War which had started in 241BC.
+The Battle of the Saw was the culminating battle of a campaign fought between a Carthaginian army led by Hamilcar Barca and a rebel force led by Spendius in 238 BC in what is now northern Tunisia.
+Carthage was fighting a coalition of mutinous soldiers and rebellious African cities in the Mercenary War which had started in 241 BC.
 The rebels had been besieging Carthage while the Carthaginian field army under Hamilcar raided their supply lines.
 Under this pressure the rebels pulled back to their base at Tunis and despatched their own army to prevent Hamilcar's activities and, ideally, destroy his army.

 Unable to confront the Carthaginian war elephants and cavalry on open ground, the rebels stayed on higher and rougher terrain and harassed the Carthaginian army.
 After several months of campaigning, the details of which are not clear in the sources, Hamilcar trapped the rebels in a pass or against a mountain range.
 Pinned against the mountains, their supply lines blockaded and with their food exhausted, the rebels ate their horses, their prisoners and then their slaves, hoping that their comrades in Tunis would sortie to rescue them.
 Eventually, the surrounded troops forced their leaders to parley with Hamilcar, but he took all of them prisoner.
 The Carthaginians then attacked the leaderless, starving rebels with their whole force, led by their elephants, and massacred them to a man.

 The rebel leaders were crucified in sight of their comrades in Tunis.
 A little later the rebels abandoned Tunis and withdrew south.
-Hamilcar and fellow general Hanno followed and in late 238BC wiped them out at the Battle of Leptis Parva.
+Hamilcar and fellow general Hanno followed and in late 238 BC wiped them out at the Battle of Leptis Parva.

 Background

-The First Punic War was fought between Carthage and Rome, the two main powers of the western Mediterranean in the 3rd centuryBC, and lasted for 23 years, from 264 to 241BC.
+The First Punic War was fought between Carthage and Rome, the two main powers of the western Mediterranean in the 3rd century BC, and lasted for 23 years, from 264 to 241 BC.
 The two powers struggled for supremacy primarily on the Mediterranean island of Sicily and its surrounding waters, and also in North Africa.
 After immense materiel and human losses on both sides, the Carthaginians were defeated and their commander on Sicily agreed the Treaty of Lutatius.

 During the last years of the war with Rome, the Carthaginian general Hanno the Great was leading a series of campaigns which greatly increased the area of Africa controlled by Carthage.
 Hanno was rigorous in squeezing taxes out of the newly conquered territory to pay for both the war with Rome and his own campaigns.
 Half of the area's agricultural output was taken as war tax, and the tribute previously due from towns and cities was doubled.
 These exactions were harshly enforced, causing extreme hardship in many areas.